I am thrilled to share this recipe with all of you!

 - 4 oz cream cheese, softened at room temperature

-- 2 tbsp unsalted butter, softened at room temperature
+- 2 tablespoon unsalted butter, softened at room temperature

 - ¼ cup light honey